What is fleet management, and why is it important?

 There are a number of different features that can be added to your fleet management software to enhance management capabilities, increase the quality of the data you collect, and promote a more efficient fleet.

-- Delivery planning, route optimization and dispatch.
+- Delivery planning, route optimisation and dispatch.

 - Fuel cards to improve fuel management and help reduce fuel costs.